-The Leeward Islands is a group of islands situated where the Caribbean Sea meets the Atlantic Ocean.
+The Leeward Islands are a group of islands situated where the Caribbean Sea meets the Atlantic Ocean.
 On a map, they begin at the Virgin Islands east of Puerto Rico and stretch west to Dominica.
 The southerly part of the chain is called the Windward Islands.

 Over the centuries, some of the islands were included in different groups.
 For example; the early Spanish colonisers named Puerto Rico and the other islands to the west, ¨The Leeward Islands¨.
-The group of islands to the south and east of Puerto Rico were thus called ¨The Windward Islands¨.
+The group of islands to the south and east of Dominica were thus called ¨The Windward Islands¨.

 The British took control of almost all of the Lesser Antilles, and designated Antigua, Montserrat and the group of islands to the north, as “The Leeward Islands”.
 Martinique and the southern islands were named as “The Windward Islands”.
 Therefore, Dominica is the Northmost Winward Islandsland.

 Islands in this information page that are to be considered as more significant are as follows; The Virgin Islands and Dominica.

 Click our representative below to chat on WhatsApp or send us an email to firstname.lastname@example.org